What Stays and Goes in a Home Sale

 Other Important Clarifications

-One of the other bones of contention that often comes up in a home sale is extraneous things that the seller decides they should leave behind for the buyer to have.
+One of the other bones of contention that often comes up in a home sale is extraneous things that the seller decides they should leave behind for the prospective buyer to have.

-- Paint – some buyers want all the paint left behind to do touch ups while others have no use for it and want it removed.
+- Paint – some buyers want all the paint left behind to do touch-ups while others have no use for it and want it removed.

-- Extra tile – again sometimes people want extra tiles to stay and other times they plan on removing what is there.
+- Extra tile – again, sometimes people want extra tiles to stay, and other times they plan on removing what is there.

 - Gardening items, pesticides, etc. – some buyers love to have these things, while others don’t.